*Updated November 24th, 2025

 Average cost: $1,000 to $4,000 for a standard two-car garage

-Running power to detached structures costs $10 to $25 per linear foot for underground lines, depending on terrain and distance from the main panel.
+Running power to detached structures may cost $10 to $25 per linear foot, depending on distance from the main electrical panel and terrain.

 Additional Features That Impact Cost

-Modern homes often include specialized electrical features that add significant costs to standard wiring:
+Modern homes often include specialized residential electrical features that increase the total cost of wiring a house.

 Smart Home Systems